valeIT/valeIT.github.io/_posts/2015-06-07-add-more-informations-to-default-about-panel-in-mac-osx.markdown

 author: Valentino Urbano
 ---

 Apple provides a simple way to call the default "About Panel" to display copyright information and other kind of legal/license/... related informations.
-It takes the information available in the Info.plist[1][0] of your application and shows them.
+It takes the information available in the Info.plist[^1] of your application and shows them: `NSApplication.sharedApplication().orderFrontStandardAboutPanel(self)`[^2]

-    NSApplication.sharedApplication().orderFrontStandardAboutPanel(self)

-[2][1]

 The thing is that you can add your own custom text to it as well.
-It's really easy, you just need to add a file named \>Credits.rtf and Xcode will add it automatically above the copyright message.
-There is a caveat though: The file needs to be created from inside Xcode, I tried creating it both from Xcode -\> Create New -\> Empty File and from an external text editor and Xcode wasn't able to read those file even after importing them.
+It's really easy, you just need to add a file named `Credits.rtf` and Xcode will add it automatically above the copyright message.
+There is a caveat though: The file needs to be created from inside Xcode, I tried creating it both from Xcode -> Create New -> Empty File and from an external text editor and Xcode wasn't able to read those file even after importing them.

 So here's what you need to do:
 - Create a new file with Xcode (CMD+N)